BuoyantIO/gateway-api-workshop/README.md

 using the Gateway API.
 Our choices here are

 - Linkerd with Envoy Gateway, or
-- Istio (with Istio Ingress Gateway).
+- Istio (with Istio ingress gateway)

 We'll start by installing the service mesh and the Gateway API CRDs and do any additional setup the ingress controller needs.
 Next we'll create the namespace